OPERATION CHRISTMAS CHILD

-In 2017, Faith Community Church has already been involved in a number of Mission Projects and there are more to come.
+In 2018 Faith Community Church was involved in a number of Mission Projects.

 - Our Church will serve 5 times this year at The Gathering.
 The Gathering is a faith-based, mostly volunteer organization that serves lunch to Milwaukee’s hungry at 5 sites throughout the city.
 Our Church serves lunch and also provides cookies and milk to the 175-200 people we serve.
 Faith Church has been doing this for years and years.
 It is an ongoing Mission Project.